SEBI's Static IP Mandate Is Live: Fix Your Cloud Trading Bot Now

 • NSE implementation: NSE/INVG/67858 operationalizes the requirement at the exchange level.

 • April 1, 2026: Enforcement begins.
-Brokers start rejecting API calls from non-whitelisted IPs.
+Brokers reject API calls from non-whitelisted IPs.

-Heroku, Railway, Render, Fly.io, AWS Lambda, Google Cloud Functions, and similar platforms assign outbound IP addresses dynamically from large shared pools.
-Your app's outbound IP can change between requests, between deployments, mid-session as the platform scales your containers.
+Heroku, Railway, Render, Fly.io, AWS Lambda, and Google Cloud Functions assign outbound IP addresses dynamically from large shared pools.
+Your app's outbound IP can change between requests.
+It can change between deployments.
+It can change mid-session as the platform scales your containers.

 This isn't a flaw.
 It's how PaaS platforms run thousands of apps efficiently on shared infrastructure.
 But you can't whitelist a moving target.
 The moment your outbound IP changes, the broker's gateway rejects the call.

-If you chose Heroku or Render to avoid managing servers, that was a reasonable engineering decision.
+If you chose a cloud platform to avoid managing servers, that was a sound engineering decision.
 The regulatory change created the conflict, not your architecture.
+You don't need to abandon your platform.
+You need a static egress IP in front of it.

-• Zerodha (Kite Connect): The largest retail broker in India by volume with the largest developer community.
-Published a detailed breakdown on Zerodha Z-Connect.
-Active compliance threads on the Kite Connect forum.
+• Zerodha (Kite Connect): India's largest retail broker.
+Zerodha published a detailed breakdown on Zerodha Z-Connect.

-• Upstox: Second largest in the developer community.
-Official announcement at community.upstox.com.
+• Upstox: Second largest by developer volume.
+Their official announcement is at community.upstox.com.

-• Kotak Neo: One of the few brokers with clear setup documentation at kotakneo.com.
-Note: Kotak Neo's trading API is firewalled to only accept connections from pre-registered IPs.
-You can't reach it before completing the whitelist step.
+• Kotak Neo: Published clear setup documentation at kotakneo.com.
+Note: Kotak Neo's trading API endpoint is firewalled to only accept connections from pre-registered IPs.
+You can't reach it at all before completing the whitelist step.
 That's expected and by design.

-• Angel One (SmartAPI): Widely used for systematic strategies.
-Popular in the Python trading community.
-Enforcing.
+• Angel One (SmartAPI): Popular in the Python trading community for systematic strategies.

 • ICICI Direct (Breeze API): Enforcing.